Spomky-Labs/JoseBundle/Resources/doc/config/signers_and_verifiers.md

 jose:
     signers:
         SIGNER1: # ID of the Signer.
 Must be unique
+            is_public: true # The service created by the bundle will be public (default)
             algorithms: # A list of algorithms
                 - 'HS256'
                 - 'HS384'
                 - 'HS512'
         SIGNER2: # ID of the Signer.
 Must be unique
+            is_public: true # The service created by the bundle will be public (default)
             algorithms: # A list of algorithms
                 - 'RS256'
                 - 'RS512'